anrl/librx/README.md

 SYNTAX
 ======

-Many normal regex features are supported.
+Many regex features that one may expect are supported.

 An alphanumeric character, '_', or '-' will match itself.
 All other characters need to be escaped with a backslash.

+Note that in C, double quoted strings interpolate escapes, so you have to escape all backslashes before sending them to rx_new().

 You may quote a string of characters with single (``'``) or double (``"``) quotes and its contents will match unaltered.
 There is no difference between